agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 altruistically-minded we are, the less weight we need to place on the supporting conditions.

-I don't think it is enough to just look at the result from the above formula.
-All the numbers/values generated are quite subjective and have uncertainty in them.
-It is thus suggested to look at the individual variables as well and look at these numbers as more like a guide than the reality.
-CC can be looked at as a weighted sum of skill, connections, credentials and runway.
-This can already help us weed out the very mediocre performing ones.
-Supportive conditions is not very important for me unless a career is known for screwing up health.
+[Source: how to compare different careers ](https://80000hours.org/articles/framework/#questions-for-assessing-each-factor)

+### Personal fit x Impact

+Multiplying the personal fit with impact seems to show only half of the story (we shall call it `rough-impact`).
 To determine the effective impact of pursuing a career, we should do more than just multiply the impact with the personal fit.
-We should look at it like a decision tree.
-If we succeed our impact is say X. If we fail our impact will be Y. Therefore,
+We should look at it like a decision tree with just one branch.
+If we succeed our impact is say
+X. If we fail our impact will be Y. Therefore,

-	Effective impact = Personal fit x X + (1-Personal fit) x Y
+	Effective-impact = Personal fit x X + (1-Personal fit) x Y

-When the personal fit comprises of succeeding in multiple events we use the above formula in the form of a decision tree.
+When the personal fit comprises of succeeding in multiple events we use the above formula in the form of a decision tree with multiple branches.

-[Source: how to compare different careers ](https://80000hours.org/articles/framework/#questions-for-assessing-each-factor)

-In the next section we take each career path and obtain values to each of the above variables.
+In the next section we take each career path and obtain values for each of the above variables.

 ---